Quad4-Software/Reticulum-Go/docs/en/security.md

 **Vendored dependencies.** Third-party source is committed in `vendor/`.
 Ordinary builds use `GOFLAGS=-mod=vendor` and `GOPROXY=off` so compile time does not fetch modules from the network.

-**CI security scans.** GitHub Actions workflows run Gosec, govulncheck, and Trivy.
+**CI security scans.** GitHub Actions runs Gosec, govulncheck, and Trivy on pushes and pull requests to `master`/`dev`.
+CodeQL covers Go, JavaScript/TypeScript, Python, and Actions workflows.
+Pull requests also run `dependency-review.yml`.
 Trivy is installed from a pinned release with SHA256 verification (`scripts/ci/setup-trivy.sh`).

 **Reproducibility.** CI includes a reproducibility check (`task reproducibility`).

-**Actions pinning.** GitHub-owned actions are pinned to full commit SHAs where this repository pins them.
+**Actions pinning.** Third-party actions are pinned to full commit SHAs.
+Dependabot proposes weekly Action updates (`.github/dependabot.yml`).

 **Tree integrity.** Root file `reticulum-go.rsm` is an rnid signed message embedding SHA-256 hashes of tracked files (excluding `vendor/` trees).
 CI verifies signer e46112d44649266d71fe2193e00a4710 and rechecks bytes at job start and end (`make tree-rsm-verify`).